Inner Models from Extended Logics: Part 2: Inner model

-In the course of this paper we will see that $C(\aaq)$ is in many ways a fairly robust inner model, at least if there are big enough large cardinals.
+In the course of this paper we will see that $\CAA$ is in many ways a fairly robust inner model in the sense of our Introduction, at least if there are big enough large cardinals.

-It is important to keep in mind that the quantifier $\aaqs$ in the construction of $C(\aaq)$ asks whether there is a club in $V$ of countable sets $s$ in $V$ with some property.
-Thus, although we obtain an inner model $C(\aaq)$, we let the quantifier $\aaq$ ``reach out" to $V$.
-Thus $C(\aaq)$ knows certain facts about $V$ but it may not be able to have witnesses to corroborate those facts.
-The whole point of using $\LL(\aaq)$ in the definition of $C(\aaq)$ is that $\LL(\aaq)$ provides \emph{some} information about $V$ but not {too} {much}.
+It is important to keep in mind that the quantifier $\aaqs$ in the construction of $\CAA$ asks whether there is a club in $V$ of countable sets $s$ in $V$ with some property.
+Neither the club nor the countable sets need be in $\CAA$.
+Thus, although we focus on an inner model $\CAA$, we let the quantifier $\aaq$ ``reach out" to $V$.
+Thus $\CAA$ knows certain facts about $V$ but it may not be able to have witnesses to corroborate those facts.
+The whole point of using $\LL(\aaq)$ in the definition of $\CAA$ is that $\LL(\aaq)$ provides \emph{some} information about $V$ but not {too} {much}.

-The countable levels $L'_\alpha$, $\alpha<\omega_1$, bring nothing new.
+The countable levels $J'_\alpha$, $\alpha<\omega^V_1$, bring nothing new, although $\omega_1^V$ may be a large cardinal in $\CAA$.
 They are the same as the respective levels of the constructible hierarchy, as the $\aaq$-quantifier is eliminable in countable models.